Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 ## What is Asynchronous

 - Executing code without waiting for previous line to finish .Coordinating behavior of program over a period of time **(not occuring at the same time)**
 - Asynchronous is **non-blocking** .It wont block another line of code.
 It will run on the **backround**
-- Execution **does'nt** wait for asynchronous code
+- Execution of next line of code **does'nt** wait for asynchronous code
 - For example callback function with **timer** is asynchronous.

 ```js